-Figure 3: Future global warming predicted internally by Exxon in 1977.45 countries would benefit, but others could have their agricultural output reduced or destroyed."
+Figure 3: Future global warming predicted internally by Exxon in 1977.

+76. The impacts of such global warming, Black reported, would include "more rainfall," which would "benefit some areas and would harm others."
+"Some countries would benefit, but others could have their agricultural output reduced or destroyed."
 "Even those nations which are favored, however, would be damaged for a while since their agricultural and industrial patterns have been established on the basis of the present climate."
-Black reported that "[i]t is currently estimated that mankind has a 5-10 yr. time window to obtain the necessary information" and "establish what must be done," at which time, "hard decisions regarding changes in energy strategies might become critical."46
+Black reported that "[i]t is currently estimated that mankind has a 5-10 yr. time window to obtain the necessary information" and "establish what must be done," at which time, "hard decisions regarding changes in energy strategies might become critical."